Sign In Register

 Safety Score

-Central Park has an average annual temperature of 51°F (11°C).
-Winters average 43°F in January while summers reach 61°F in July.
-Annual precipitation is 84.9 inches.
-Air quality is rated Good with a median AQI of 28.
+Central Park experiences four distinct seasons with an average annual temperature of 51°F (11°C).
+Winters average 43°F in January while summers reach 61°F in July / relatively mild seasonal variation.
+The area gets 226 sunny days per year, above the national average.
+Annual precipitation totals 84.9 inches (wetter than the 38-inch national average).
+Air quality is rated Good with a median AQI of 28 / among the cleanest air in the country.
+The city sits at an elevation of 121 feet.

 Temperature